-Asthma is a chronic inflammatory disease driven by the interplay of genetics, environmental factors and a diverse cast of immune cells.
-In their latest study, researchers at La Jolla Institute for Allergy and Immunology (LJI) identified a subset of T cells, whose frequency serves as early childhood immune signature that predicts the risk of developing asthma later on.
+Asthma is a chronic inflammatory disease driven by the interplay of genetics, environmental factors, and a diverse cast of immune cells.
+In their latest study, researchers at La Jolla Institute for Allergy and Immunology (LJI) identified a subset of T cells, whose frequency serves as an early childhood immune signature that predicts the risk of developing asthma later on.

-“We found what I would consider very strong biomarkers for those children who are most likely to develop asthma as they get older,” says senior author Mitchell Kronenberg, Ph.D, president and chief scientific officer of La Jolla Institute.
-“Children who, at the age of one, had a higher frequency of so called MAIT cells appear to be less likely to develop asthma by the age of seven.”
+“We found what I would consider very strong biomarkers for those children who are most likely to develop asthma as they get older,” says senior author Mitchell Kronenberg, Ph.D., president and chief scientific officer of La Jolla Institute.
+“Children who, at the age of one, had a higher frequency of so-called MAIT cells appear to be less likely to develop asthma by the age of seven.”

 Consistent with the “hygiene hypothesis,” which holds that increased microbial exposure in the first years of life is protective for asthma, the team’s findings also indicate that the presence of house dust components that stimulate the innate immune system decreases asthma risk.
 “We are not advocating for dirt and we don’t know enough about the microbiome to know which aspects are beneficial,” says Kronenberg, “but as we learn more it is feasible that one day the protective components could even be taken in pill form.”

 The study, published in this week’s online edition of the Journal of Immunology, was part of the larger Urban Environment and Childhood Asthma (URECA) study funded by the National Institutes of Health.
-Initiated in 2005, the study follows 560 families from four disadvantaged urban areas who are at high risk for asthma to uncover potential risk factors that contribute to increased asthma rate in children growing up in impoverished neighborhoods.
+Initiated in 2005, the study follows 560 families from four disadvantaged urban areas who are at high risk for asthma to uncover potential risk factors that contribute to increased asthma rates in children growing up in impoverished neighborhoods.